reihan35/2018_IRILL_INTERNSHIP/README.md

 Almost all you need to start running OCaml programs in JavaScript environment!
 As you may know there are three different methods for this goal: js_of_ocaml, Obrowser and BuckleScript.
-This git repository will help you, start out any of these methods as well as giving you a comprehension between them to help you choose the one that suits you best.
+This git repository will help you, start out any of these methods as well as giving you a comparison between them to help you choose the one that suits you best.

 # Installation/Install